 In the summer of 2007 Hartlepool United invested in Bedford Terrace and completely re-laid the football pitch to a depth of several feet and installed new drainage.
 The new pitch measurements and now exactly the same measurements of Pool’s Victoria Park.
 Also behind the scenes there has been a total facelift with new showers and central heating being put in the dressing rooms.
 Hartlepool now play the majority of their home Reserve games at Bedford Terrace.

-Last season saw the arrival of Manager Barry Oliver and assistant Graham Popple whom have brought stability to the club and managed a respectable finish in the 2015/16 season.
-Looking forward the club has a new focus and a bright future with a forward thinking management team who play football the right way.
+The 2015/6 season saw the arrival of Manager Barry Oliver and assistant Graham Popple whom have brought stability to the club and managed a respectable finish season.

 BILLINGHAM TOWN F.C.
 CLUB HONOURS

 The Old Boys